What Is Installation Art and How Does It Transform Our Perception?

-In the modern world where so many different art forms have been born, developed, explored and even forgotten over time, almost no other manifestation of art is so impressive and instantly mesmerizing as Installation art.
+In the modern world where so many different art forms have been born, developed, explored and even forgotten over time, almost no other manifestation of art is so impressive and instantly mesmerizing as installation art.
 When you walk into a room where the majority of the space around you is actually a part of the artwork, you yourself become part of the art.
 When you see something that shouldn’t quite be there and stands out in an obvious manner, and yet somehow fits in the surroundings in a peculiar way, you’re probably looking at another piece of art made by installation artists.
 It offers so much more than a traditional painting, sculpture or any other kind of creativity would.
-It may engage you on multiple levels, activating your senses to experience art in a new way; touch, sound, smell as well as vision are explored to convey the artistry of installation.
+It may engage you on multiple levels, activating your senses to experience art in a new way; touch, sound, smell as well as vision are explored to convey the artistry of installations.
 Often, the focus is centered on the idea and the impact of it, rather than the quality of a finished product.
-Usually, Installation art is a purely temporary work of art, but its impact, message and the notion behind it remain forever.
-Let us further explore this fascinating, engaging, and bewildering art form which will seduce you and make you stop to think for a second, and perhaps even make you question the notions around it, the world and yourself.
+Usually, installation art is a purely temporary work of art, but its impact, message and the notion behind it remain forever.
+Let us further explore this fascinating, engaging, and bewildering art form embodied in installations that will seduce you and make you stop to think for a second, and perhaps even make you question the notions around it, the world and yourself.

 Installation Art – Origins and Development

-The origins and roots of Installation art are often associated with Conceptual art, tracing the steps all the way back to artists like Marcel Duchamp and his innovative approach of presenting his readymades; specifically the controversial urinal piece called Fountain from 1917.
-Other early influences that are considered to have paved the way for the developing of Installation art as such, include the avant-garde Dada exhibitions, various works and assemblage art which notably filled entire rooms, theories of Spatialism, and even some pieces by John Cage.
+The origins and roots of installation art are often associated with Conceptual art, tracing the steps all the way back to artists like Marcel Duchamp and his innovative approach of presenting his readymades; specifically the controversial urinal piece called Fountain from 1917.
+Other early influences that are considered to have paved the way for the developing of installation art as such, include the avant-garde Dada exhibitions, various works and assemblage art which notably filled entire rooms, theories of Spatialism, and even some pieces by John Cage.
 In fact, before it even got the name, the earlier version of this groundbreaking art movement was referred to as the environment, which was started by the American artist Allan Kaprow in 1957.
 It wasn’t until the 1970s that the term Installation began to be employed to describe works which take into account the viewer’s entirely sensory experience, or basically fill out an entire room of a gallery, leaving space and time as its only dimensional constants.

-Either temporary or permanent, Installation artworks are constructed within exhibiting venues like galleries and museums, or in public or private locations.
-It can include a very broad range of materials used, natural and man-made alike, giving an individual complete creative freedom over the artwork.
-With the development of latest technologies, Installation art did not stay behind; video, sound, immersive virtual reality, Internet and performance are just some of the media outlets which are often part of the piece.
+Either temporary or permanent, installation artworks are constructed within exhibiting venues like galleries and museums, or in public or private locations.
+Installations can include a very broad range of materials used, natural and man-made alike, giving an individual complete creative freedom over the artwork.
+With the development of latest technologies, installation art did not stay behind; video, sound, immersive virtual reality, Internet and performance are just some of the media outlets which are often part of the piece.
 Site-specific installations are designed to exist and “function” only in the location for which they were created, making them part of the surroundings.
 Other artworks could be moved and presented in various locations, not depending on their environment.
 It is this sensory engaging art practice that blurs the line between art and life, as Kaprow noted, if we bypass ‘art’ and take nature itself as a model or point of departure, we might be able to devise a different kind of art…out of the sensory stuff of ordinary life.

 Sculpture or Installation Artwork?